 With a noncredit-qualifying FHA streamline refinance, borrowers don’t need to provide income and credit information, and lenders don’t need to verify whether the borrower can afford to keep paying their mortgage.

-One of the main drawbacks of noncredit-qualifying refinances is that borrowers might not be eligible to reduce their interest rate as much as they could with a credit-qualifying refinance.
+One of the main drawbacks of a noncredit-qualifying refinance is that the borrower might not be eligible to reduce their interest rate as much as they could with a credit-qualifying refinance.
+You may choose a noncredit-qualifying refinance if your credit score has dropped, or if you don’t meet income or employment requirements for a credit-qualifying refinance.

 To qualify for an FHA streamline refinance, borrowers must meet these requirements:

 - The loan to be refinanced must be insured by the FHA.
 For example, borrowers who have a conventional mortgage or a loan backed by Veterans Affairs or the U.S. Department of Agriculture can’t use an FHA streamline refinance.

 - The borrower must not be delinquent on the loan.
 The borrower can’t have more than one 30-day late payment in the past six months.
 Additionally, borrowers must be caught up on the last six months of mortgage payments.

 - The borrower needs to meet seasoning requirements.
 At least six months need to have passed since the borrower took out the FHA loan, and at least 210 days need to have passed since the closing date.
 Borrowers also need to have made at least six mortgage payments on the loan.